Jerry Wald: Marriage

-Wald married his wife Constance Emily "Connie" Polan (née Polan, August 13, 1916 – November 10, 2012) on Christmas Day 1941; the couple had two sons.
-She became a California socialite and hostess whose dinner parties continued after her husband died.
+Wald married his wife Constance Emily "Connie" Polan (née Polan) on Christmas Day 1941; the couple had two sons.
+She became a California socialite and hostess whose dinner parties, frequented by her friend Audrey Hepburn, continued after her husband died.

 Death

-Wald had been ill for the last few years of his life.
+Wald had been ill for the last few years of his life, suffering three heart attacks.
 He died, aged 50, at his home in Beverly Hills, California from a heart attack.